OCR-D/spec/mets.md

 ## 6) Ranges of pages `mets:structLink`

-The `mets:structLink` describes the ranges of pages in part of a document.
+The `mets:structLink` describes the ranges of pages in parts of a document by linking `mets:div` elements of the logical `mets:structMap` to `mets:div` elements of the  physical `mets:structMap`.

 #### Example